yunien/Azure-Sentinel/Solutions/FortiWebCloud/Playbooks/FortiWebCustomConnector/readme.md

-# OpenCTI Logic Apps Custom connector
+# FortiWeb Cloud Logic Apps Custom connector

 FortiWeb Cloud connector provides an API that uses Representational State Transfer (RESTful API) design principles to access and modify the settings of FortiWeb applications.
 ### Authentication methods this connector supports